INTERVIEW AND LIVE PHOTOS BY MARKO SYRJALA

 John Regan: I’d love to see that.

 John Regan: That’s funny.
-I just going down, boom.
+I was going down, boom.
 It was like, “What am I doing on the floor?”

-Do you remember that one interview which you did with Ace for MTV’s Headbangers Ball.
+Do you remember that interview that you did together with Ace for MTV’s Headbangers Ball?
 It was Mick Wall interviewing you?

 John Regan: Yeah, I do.

 Selected songs were released on the LIVE + 4 video later on.

 John Regan: Yes.

 It includes only a couple of songs.
 So, I think you must have the whole show somewhere?